MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Automatic download in deployment jobs

 All available artifacts from the current pipeline and from the associated pipeline resources are automatically downloaded in deployment jobs and made available for your deployment.
-However, you can choose to not download by specifiying `download: none`.
+However, you can choose to not download by specifying `download: none`.

 # [Example](#tab/example)